just-the-docs/just-the-docs/docs/navigation-structure.md

 ---
 ```

+---

-### Excluding pages
+## Excluding pages

-For specific pages that you do not wish to include in the main navigation, e.g. a 404 page.
+For specific pages that you do not wish to include in the main navigation, e.g. a 404 page or a landing page.
 Use the `nav_exclude: true` parameter in the YAML front matter for that page.

 #### Example
 {: .no_toc }